ts95/Process-Memory/README.md

 ==============

-A library that simplifies the process of reading and writing to the memory of another process a .NET langauge.
+A library that simplifies the process of reading and writing to the memory of another process in a .NET langauge.

 Below is an example of a program which simply reads 16 bytes from a address 0x1D8153A4 in the spotify process.